 Step 8: Narrow the field.

 Do this by narrowing your final selection pool to no more than 3.
 Ask for references and verify them.

 Step 9: Schedule demos with scenario specific content for the final 3.

 Have a representative from all stakeholder areas at the demos.
 Allow plenty of time for Q&A. Create a scorecard that outlines all requirements in the demo script.
 Provide the requirements to the Vendor and have them demo to the requirements.

 Look carefully; be very clear about what functionality is standard vs. what custom development work will be done?
 What is their term and termination clause?
 What are their hardware requirements, and configuration and training costs?
 Look closely at the pricing structure for hidden costs.
 Pay special attention to customer support and dispute resolution processes.

-Congratulations!!!!
-You now have a new software vendor.
-What happens now?
 Consider timing the termination of your legacy system while you implement the new one.
 You must plan for time and staff resources to utilize both systems during the implementation.
 Dedicate the necessary resources to configure, implement, and train on the new system.
 Software transitions take time, and often experience a few hiccups.
 Having realistic expectations will make the process that much smoother!